zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

                  :required: false

             - Recurring payments do not have a checkout URL, because these payments are executed without any user interaction.
-This link is only included for test recurring payments, and allows you to set the final payment state for such payments.
+This link is only included for test mode recurring payments, and allows you to set the final payment state for such payments.

           * - ``refunds``